Duke Energy (NYSE:DUK) Releases FY 2021 Earnings Guidance

-Duke Energy (NYSE:DUK) updated its FY 2021 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $5.000-$5.300 for the period, compared to the Thomson Reuters consensus estimate of $5.180.
+Duke Energy (NYSE:DUK) issued an update on its FY 2021 earnings guidance on Thursday morning.
+The company provided EPS guidance of $5.000-$5.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $5.180.
 The company issued revenue guidance of -.

-A number of research firms have recently issued reports on DUK.
-Zacks Investment Research cut Duke Energy from a buy rating to a hold rating and set a $111.00 price objective for the company. in a research report on Tuesday, July 27th.
-Argus raised Duke Energy from a hold rating to a buy rating and set a $106.00 price objective for the company in a research report on Friday, June 25th.
-KeyCorp raised their price objective on Duke Energy from $105.00 to $106.00 and gave the company an overweight rating in a research report on Tuesday, July 20th.
-Vertical Research lowered Duke Energy from a buy rating to a hold rating in a research note on Friday, August 6th.
-Finally, Mizuho increased their target price on Duke Energy from $96.00 to $105.00 and gave the stock a neutral rating in a research note on Wednesday, May 12th.
-Ten investment analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-The company presently has a consensus rating of Hold and an average price target of $103.50.
+Duke Energy (NYSE:DUK) last announced its quarterly earnings data on Thursday, August 5th.
+The utilities provider reported $1.15 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.12 by $0.03.
+Duke Energy had a net margin of 12.28% and a return on equity of 8.73%.
+As a group, sell-side analysts anticipate that Duke Energy will post 5.2 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 16th.
-Shareholders of record on Friday, August 13th will be paid a dividend of $0.985 per share.
-This represents a $3.94 dividend on an annualized basis and a yield of 3.72%.
-The ex-dividend date of this dividend is Thursday, August 12th.
-This is a positive change from Duke Energy’s previous quarterly dividend of $0.97.
-Duke Energy’s dividend payout ratio (DPR) is 76.95%.
+A number of research analysts have recently commented on the company.
+Mizuho raised their target price on Duke Energy from $105.00 to $109.00 and gave the company a neutral rating in a research note on Wednesday.
+Morgan Stanley increased their price target on shares of Duke Energy from $107.00 to $112.00 and gave the stock an equal weight rating in a research note on Thursday.
+Zacks Investment Research cut shares of Duke Energy from a buy rating to a hold rating and set a $111.00 price objective on the stock. in a report on Tuesday, July 27th.
+KeyCorp lifted their target price on shares of Duke Energy from $105.00 to $106.00 and gave the company an overweight rating in a report on Tuesday, July 20th.
+Finally, Vertical Research lowered Duke Energy from a buy rating to a hold rating in a research report on Friday, August 6th.
+Eleven equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+Duke Energy has a consensus rating of Hold and a consensus price target of $104.62.

-In other Duke Energy news, EVP Julia S. Janson sold 15,465 shares of the firm’s stock in a transaction on Friday, July 16th.
+In other Duke Energy news, EVP Julia S. Janson sold 15,465 shares of the company’s stock in a transaction dated Friday, July 16th.
 The stock was sold at an average price of $105.00, for a total value of $1,623,825.00.
-Following the sale, the executive vice president now owns 35,032 shares of the company’s stock, valued at approximately $3,678,360.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, Director E Marie Mckee sold 3,583 shares of the firm’s stock in a transaction on Wednesday, May 19th.
-The shares were sold at an average price of $101.11, for a total value of $362,277.13.
-The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 27,693 shares of company stock worth $2,854,017.
-Company insiders own 0.11% of the company’s stock.
+Following the completion of the sale, the executive vice president now owns 35,032 shares in the company, valued at $3,678,360.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+0.11% of the stock is currently owned by corporate insiders.

 Duke Energy Corp. engages in the distribution of natural gas and energy related services.
 It operates through the following segments: Electric Utilities and Infrastructure; Gas Utilities and Infrastructure; and Commercial Renewables.
 The Electric Utilities and Infrastructure segment conducts operations in Duke Energy’s regulated electric utilities in the Carolinas, Florida and the Midwest.